Sulfur monoxide: Structure and bonding

 The SO molecule has a triplet ground state similar to O2 and S2, that is, each molecule has two unpaired electrons.
 The S−O bond length of 148.1 pm is similar to that found in lower sulfur oxides (e.g. S8O, S−O = 148 pm) but is longer than the S−O bond in gaseous S2O (146 pm), SO2 (143.1 pm) and SO3 (142 pm).

 The molecule is excited with near infrared radiation to the singlet state (with no unpaired electrons).
 The singlet state is believed to be more reactive than the ground triplet state, in the same way that singlet oxygen is more reactive than triplet oxygen.

 Production and reactions

+The SO molecule is thermodynamically unstable, converting initially to S2O2.
+Consequently controlled syntheses typically do not detect the presence of SO proper, but instead the reaction of a chemical trap or the terminal decomposition products of S2O2 (sulfur and sulfur dioxide).

 Production of SO as a reagent in organic syntheses has centred on using compounds that "extrude" SO.
-Examples include the decomposition of the relatively simple molecule ethylene episulfoxide: as well as more complex examples, such as a trisulfide oxide, C10H6S3O.
+Examples include the decomposition of the relatively simple molecule ethylene episulfoxide: